syn990/SYN-RTOS/README.md

 # SYN-RTOS = 'Syntax Real-Time Operating System'.

-This is completely free and modifiable to the fullest extent and requires next to no effort to install.
+<sup><sub>This is completely free and modifiable to the fullest extent and requires next to no effort to install.

 Welcome to the SYN-RTOS repository!
 Inside, you will find all of the necessary materials to modify SYN-RTOS to your specific needs, package it into a convenient ISO for installation, and utilize a set of pre-written scripts and configurations.
 The standard template is based on a proof-of-concept system that has been in use since 2015, and some users have been utilizing similar systems as far back as 2005 with window managers like Fluxbox and Blackbox on minimal systems.
 This repository contains all necessary components and instructions to build, install and begin using SYN-RTOS."